Board of Commissioners

 Commissioner Agrawal serves on the Operations, Finance and Administration Committee.

-James Lawrence was appointed to the MAC in February 2021 by Gov. Tim Walz to District C, which includes the cities of Edina, Richfield and St. Louis Park just west of Minneapolis.
+James Lawrence was appointed to the MAC in February 2021 by Gov. Tim Walz to District C, which includes the communities of Bloomington, Crystal, Edina, Hopkins, Golden Valley, New Hope, Richfield, St. Louis Park, and part of Minneapolis.